FriendsOfCake/vagrant-chef/README.markdown

 vagrant suspend
 ```

 You will no longer be able to access the instance after doing this.
-To continue working, issue the following commands:
+To continue working, issue the following command:

 ```bash
 vagrant resume